Image

 Room Air Levels of Harmful and Potentially Harmful Constituents After Heated Tobacco Product Use and Cigarettes

-Study compares air quality from heated tobacco and cigarettes.
+Comparing room air after using heated tobacco products and cigarettes.

 Recruiting